aurorascharff/rsc-workshop/STEPS-4h.md

 - onClick alert, onclick state change
 - Console log client
 - Page.js has js in the browser
+- Check React Devtools and see the client component
 - Excalidraw: show tree server and client and discuss hydration
 - Basically, try to put client code in the leaves to optimize performance, but dont worry too much about it
 - Next.js [docs](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns) client/server components